Interested in buying or using a drone sprayer?

 - Spraying Pesticide?
 You’ll need a state restricted use pesticide license.
 (Around $100 to $250).
 Things can cause this to fluctuate so you’ll have to check your state.)

-If you need my help with exemptions, a Part 107 night waiver, going through the 137 agricultural aircraft operator certification, please contact me for pricing.
+If you need my help with exemptions, a Part 107 night waiver, going through the 137 agricultural aircraft operator certification, keep reading.
+I have a section down below.

 Now before you start making business plans.
 You need to know that these drones are considered aircraft.
 Aircraft are regulated by the Federal Aviation Administration (“FAA”).
 In addition to the FAA, other U.S. Federal laws may apply to your operation.